Dynamic data generation and dynamic portfolio selection: an application of a score-based diffusion model: Stability of dynamic mean-variance portfolio selection Stability of dynamic mean-variance portfolio selection

-In this section, we first formulate the dynamic mean-variance portfolio selection problem, allowing general constraint set $K$.
-We employ a dual argument and then establish the dynamic programming principle for the dual quadratic hedging problem in Subsection \ref{subsec:DPP}.
-In Subsection \ref{sec:stability}, in preparation for the application of our diffusion model, we provide a model stability result with $\cA\cW_2$ metric.
+This section connects diffusion models to {\it downstream decision problems}.
+We first formulate the dynamic mean-variance portfolio selection problem, allowing a general constraint set $\mathcal K$.
+We employ a dual argument and then establish the dynamic programming principle for the dual quadratic-hedging problem in Subsection \ref{subsec:DPP}.
+In Subsection \ref{sec:stability}, we provide an optimal-value stability result and a performance-gap estimate between the data-generating model $\mP$ and an alternative model $\mQ$, using the $\cA\cW_2$ metric.

+{ Throughout this section, the stock-price process is exogenous, i.e., an admissible portfolio strategy affects the investor's wealth and gain processes, while leaving the conditional law of future prices unchanged.
+Thus, the model represents a price-taking investor without market impact.}